Updated on March 20, 2023

 On the downside, the interface’s appeal depends on how much one likes/tolerates Word, and especially the ribbon, which I’ve never liked.
 The web version also lacks a few of the features in the desktop versions.
 OneNote (at least its web version) also sometimes feels a bit sluggish.

-(Disclaimer: I work for a contract company that’s currently doing work with Microsoft.)
+(Disclaimer: as of this writing, I work for a contract company that’s currently doing work with Microsoft.)

 Google Keep is Google’s sticky note-like note keeping application.
 It allows one to write down notes in a simple fashion, though also comes with a few organizational features such as tagging.
 There’s also a checkbox feature, making Keep useful for things like grocery lists.
 Keep notes can also be transferred into Google Docs.